cuijialang/VHDLinter/README.md

 VHDLint supports code check and formatting options for VHDL Design Files (.vhd).<br />

 #### Code check
-Verification for the following naming and coding conventions is supported:
+Verification of the following naming and coding conventions is supported:
 ##### General
-- [x] VHDL file name should be *entity_name.vhd*
+- [x] VHDL file names are derived by their entity name
 - [x] Each line must contain only one VHDL statement
 - [x] Source code must not exceed 80 characters per line
 - [x] No TAB characters should be used for indentation